le-ney/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```
 #### 2. Devise a strategy for filling in all of the missing values in the dataset.
-First all the missing values are saved in a new data-table.
+I used mean for interval as the strategy for filling in all of the missing values in the dataset.First all the missing values are saved in a new data-table.
 After moving the missing values, all the rows with missing values are deleted and place in a new data-table (newdat).In the next step, the mean result dataset (sumdat) calculated in the previous section is merged with missing data-table.
 After cleaning this dataset such as replacing the old steps column with the mean column.

 ```r